US Forces Order of Battle

 US Forces Korea

-This is a "best available" order-of-battle of forces deployed in US Forces Korea area of responsibility.
 Even prior to September 11, 2001, the amount of publicly available information concerning aircraft types and specific units at particular locations.
 The presence of significant numbers of civilian contractor personnel and of military families at various facilities in the region further complicates accounting for total personnel numbers.

 Prior to 2004 there were normally about 37,500 military personnel stationed in the USFK area of responsibility, including about 225 aircraft of all types.
 The number of troops deployed in the area does not normally fluctuate.
 With the 2nd Brigade Combat Team going to Iraq in August 2004, the total number of troops declined by 5,000, to a total of 32,500 military personnel.